eberban/eberban/books/refgram/src/concepts/time.md

 Necessary means that it must occur in all timelines.

 ## How to use tenses in a sentence?
-Tense predicates express that some proposition occurs in relation with the outer sentence AKA __overlapping span__ (the time span that is part of the time span of all events), that we'll write as C for "context".
+Tense predicates express that some proposition occurs in relation with the the outer sentence's __overlapping span__ (the time span that is part of the time span of all events), that we'll write as C for "context".

 The tenses are: